Written By: Steve Sildon

 For those running small or home-based businesses, you may have gotten in the habit of using a credit card to charge items for your business.
 The nice thing about using a credit card, especially a small business credit card, is that card issuers typically provide year-end expense statements that itemize and categorize expenses, nicely and neatly.
 Especially at tax time, this is a nice feature for a credit card to have.

 There is some confusion, however, for some small business owners about what constitutes legitimate documentation for tax purposes on their business expense deductions.
 Simply put, is your credit card statement good enough to document your business expenses for the IRS?
-If you’ve been convinced that using your credit card statements as proof enough for your business tax deductions, depending on who you ask, you just might be in for a rude awakening at tax time-even if you e-file.
+If you’ve been convinced that using your credit card statements as proof enough for your business tax deductions, depending on who you ask, you just might be in for a rude awakening at tax time.

 Regarding business expenses, some tax preparers implore their clients to always save hard copies of their receipts, no matter what, of all their “ordinary and necessary” business expenses as proof of these expense deductions.
 Other tax preparers indicate that merely keeping your credit card statements, in most cases, should be satisfactory enough.